sushmarchandran/iter8-kfserving/README.md

-# Iter8 domain package for KFServing models
+# Iter8 package for KFServing

 [KFServing](https://github.com/kubeflow/kfserving) enables serverless inferencing on Kubernetes.
-[Iter8](https://iter8.tools) enables live experiments and release automation for containerized applications and ML models on Kubernetes.
-This iter8-KFServing domain package brings these projects together.
+[Iter8](https://iter8.tools) enables live experiments and release automation for microservices and ML models on Kubernetes.
+This iter8 package for KFServing domain package brings the two projects together.

 ## Quick start on Minikube